dafrabzinator/dafrabzinator/README.md

 ## 💼 Experience

-- Bug Bounty Contributor at HackerOne
+- Bug Bounty Contributor at HackerOne, BugCrowd
 - Freelance Web Development for various startups
 - Collaborated on open-source projects
 - Continuously learning and engaging with the tech community